ordamari/Utils/README.md

 - clear - that clean the array.
 - add - that add item to array.
+- addArray - that add array of items to array.
 - removeById - that remove item by id.
 - getById - that return item by id, if not found return undefined.
 - replaceById - that replace old item with new one (intended to update all the properties of item).